Skip to content

 String context values "true" and "false" are coerced to booleans automatically.

-Shorthand condition types
+Shorthand types

 These are shortcuts for common patterns that delegate to primitives internally.